rsksmart/devportal-1.0/rif/rlogin/authentication.md

 ### Open flavor

-For apps that require authenticating users by their account.
-Configure the backend url in rLogin and the pop-up will prompt users to sign an access code.
+For apps that wish to authenticate users by their account.
+Configure the backend URL in rLogin and it will prompt users to sign the access code with their wallet.

 ```typescript
 const rLogin = new RLogin({